Purpose of CPW Hearings Office:

 Except as may otherwise be directed by the Commission, license suspensions will be reviewed at the next regular meeting of the Commission following their receipt, provided the notice of appeal is received by the Commission at least thirty days prior to the meeting.
 The final decision of the Commission is effective upon mailing to the licensee and must contain a certificate of mailing.

 Written notice of the final decision of the commission shall be sent to the licensee by certified mail, return receipt requested, to the last known address of such person.
-The notice shall advise the licensee that he or she may appeal the Commission’s suspension decision to the state district court as provided in § 24-4-106, C.R.S., by bringing an action for judicial review within 35 days after such action becomes effective.
+The notice shall advise the licensee that they may appeal the Commission’s suspension decision to the state district court as provided in § 24-4-106, C.R.S., by bringing an action for judicial review within 35 days after such action becomes effective.

 What is the Compact?